 Carnglaze Slate Worker

-(water seepage has formed large pools at the bottom of the workings that also
+Water seepage through the slate rocks has formed large pools at the bottom of the workings that also provide very fresh water.

 The Boat on the Lake

-(the deep lake in the depths of the earth - under Cornwall!)
+(a lake in the depths of the earth - the

 Look carefully while you are underground, and you may just see the ghosts of Quarrymen Past...